-53 Transport Planning have reviewed the proposal, including the transport modelling exercise.
-They are satisfied that the local network can accommodate the generated traffic and there are acceptable sustainable travel options available in the vicinity to ensure compliance with LDP2 Policy 60 - Transport Standards and Accessibility Requirements.
-Condition 2 and 3 will ensure the works are completed to the required standards.
+Transport Planning have reviewed the proposal and they are satisfied that the local network can accommodate the generated traffic and there are acceptable sustainable travel options available in the vicinity to ensure compliance with LDP2 Policy 60 - Transport Standards and Accessibility Requirements.
+The laybys on the A912 near the site entrance have been designed and constructed to accommodate the provision of bus stops.
+Condition 4 will ensure this is provided by the start of the proposed second phase of this proposal.
+Conditions 2, 3, 5 and 6 will ensure all transport related works are completed to the required standards.